-- Test fit the stopper assembly into the tank.
-It may be necessary to trim some of the flashing around the tank opening using a modeling knife.
-If flashing is present, make pure none falls into the tank. - When satisfied with the alignment of the stopper assembly tighten the 3mm x 20mm machine screw until the rubber stopper expand and seals the tank opening.
-Do not over tighten the assembly at this could cause the tank to split. - 7.
+- 5. Test fit the stopper assembly into the tank.
+It may be necessary to remove some of the flashing around the tank opening using a modeling knife.
+If flashing is present, make sure none of it falls into the tank. - 6.
+When satisfied with the alignment of the stopper assembly tighten the 3mm x 20mm machine screw until the rubber stopper expands and seals the tank opening.
+Do not over tighten the assembly as this could cause the tank to split. - 7.
 Using a modeling knife, cut 3 lengths of fuel line 150mm long.
 Connect 2 lines to the 2 vent tubes and 1 line to the fuel pickup tube in the stopper. - 8.
 Feed three lines through the fuel tank compartment and through the pre-drilled hole in the firewall.
 Pull the lines out from behind the engine, while guiding the fuel tank into place.
 Push the fuel tank as far forward as possible, the front of the tank should just about touch the back of the firewall.